 - Home Sweet Home: 'Homecoming/Home and the Heartland' towards the end of the show

 - In Harmony with Nature: implied in the first half of the show, with several dances and songs about the elements and seasons

-- Let's Have A Ceili: An Irish variant opens Act Two.
+- Let's Have A Céilí: The opening of Act Two.
 Overlaps with Mood Dissonance below.

 - Mood Dissonance: The opening of the second act, which starts with what appears to be a big festival or celebration.
-Then it's revealed that many of the people present are about to leave Ireland for good and may never see each other again.
+Then it's revealed that many of the people present are about to leave Ireland for good.
+(The celebrations were called an American wake, since it was expected their families would never see them again in life.)
 It's implied that this is because of the Great Irish Famine

 - Mother Nature: the Riverwoman may be this

 - The Power of Love: 'The Heart's Cry' is all about this